K-Sato1995/gatsbyBlog/content/posts/The-useEffect-Hook-Explained/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - hooks
-description: The simplest explanation about the second argument of useEfffect.
+description: "The simplest explanation about the second argument of useEfffect."
 ---
 # The first argument
 The useEffect hook takes two arguments, the first is a function that executes (or gets called) after every render.
 This function will run when the component mounts, as well as when it updates.